The Alan Turing £50 banknote has been issued for the first time, coinciding with what would have been his 109th birthday.

 "By placing him on our new polymer £50 banknote, we are celebrating his achievements, and the values he symbolises."

-The announcement was made as the Bank of England unveiled the design of the new £50 note, which contains advanced security features.
+Earlier this year, the Bank of England unveiled the design of the new £50 note, which contains advanced security features.

-In honour of Alan Turing appearing on the new £50 note, GCHQ has created its "toughest puzzle ever".
+In honour of Alan Turing appearing on the new £50 note, GCHQ created its "toughest puzzle ever".

 The puzzles are based on the unique design elements of the new banknote, such as the technical drawings for the British Bombe, the machine designed by Alan Turing to break Enigma-enciphered messages.

-He added that Turing's legacy is "a reminder of the value of embracing all aspects of diversity, but also the work we still need to do to become truly inclusive."
+He added that Turing's legacy is "a reminder of the value of embracing all aspects of diversity, but also the work we still need to do to become truly inclusive".

 Who was Alan Turing?